understandable-machine-intelligence-lab/Quantus/README.md

 ... and more!

-## User guideline
+## User guidelines

-Always read the original publication to understand the context that the metric was introduced in (it may not be applicable to your specific task and/ or data domain).
+* Always read the original publication to understand the context that the metric was introduced in - it may differ from your specific task and/ or data domain
-Spend time on understanding and investigate how the hyperparameters of the metrics influence the evaluation outcome; does changing the baseline value fundamentally change the evaluation outcome?
+* Spend time on understanding and investigate how the hyperparameters of the metrics influence the evaluation outcome; does changing the perturbation function fundamentally change the evaluation outcome?
-Can we include a random explanation (as a control variant) to verify that indeed, the metric does reflect that such explanation is worse than other ones?
+* Can you establish that your chosen metric is helpful e.g., include a random explanation (as a control variant) for verification?

-**Disclaimers.**
+## Disclaimers

 1. Implementation may differ from the original author(s)